 Inside a Linear Actuator - How a Linear Actuator works

-Most Linear Actuators work under the same principal.
+Most Linear Actuators work under the same principal, and that is to convert rotary motion of a motor into Linear motion via a Leadscrew.
 This particular actuator is powered by a 12VDC brushed motor.
 It comes with built-in end of travel limit switches to prevent over extension and retraction, a standard feature for our products.
-Other main components will be the gearbox, lead-screw and acme drive nut which also engages the limit switch once it reaches a certain position.
-The above picture shows the Linear Actuator in the middle of its stroke travel, meaning it can retract or extend until it reaches the limit switch.
+Other main components will be the gearbox, lead-screw and acme drive nut that also engages the limit switch once it reaches its end of stroke position.
+The above picture shows a Linear Actuator in its almost fully retracted position as well as the main leadscrew to which the rotary motion converts to Linear Motion and some gears next to the motor.
+The gears are simply used to reduce the speed that in turn increases the force.
+Changing these gears is how we offer different speeds and forces.

 A linear actuator by definition is a motion controlled device that will move objects in a linear direction.
 Rotational motion is first generated by the electric motor, often in the thousandths of revolutions per minute, and then the ACME leadscrew converts Rotary motion into Linear Motion.